 - 1 raw point for each correct answer to the multiple-choice questions

 - Weighted average or sum of the ratings given by more than one scorer to your response to a constructed-response question.

 - Raw scores are converted to scaled scores for accommodating the differences in difficulty levels of the questions asked in different administrations of the same Praxis II test.

 - ETS does not specify any passing scores for any of the Praxis II tests.
 You will have to check the “State Testing Requirements’ for the test that you are taking to identify the scores you will have to achieve in order to pass the test.

-- You will receive the ROE (Recognition of Excellence) award if your scores lie in the range of scores achieved by the top 15 percent of Praxis II test-takers in the past.
+- You will receive the ROE (Recognition of Excellence) award if your scores lie in the range of scores achieved by the top 15 percent of test-takers in the past.
 However, this award is not applicable for all the Praxis II tests.

 Get Your Teaching Licensure and Certification!

 The path that leads to becoming a successful teacher has a crucial obstacle: obtaining a teaching licensure.
 If you are keen on pursuing a career in education, then ensure that you leave no stone unturned in your preparation for taking the Praxis II tests.
 Passing these tests will help you immensely in getting established in your teaching career without any tricky obstacles!